Dovercourt Crypt was a haunted house in North Vancouver. It used to be open on the last few days in October and hosted fireworks on Halloween night.

 Expect to see a first-rate haunted house when you visit Lynn Valley’s Dovercourt Crypt.

-At Dovercourt Crypt expect to see scary scenes, both inside and outside the house.
-Except for the “Hauntling Night,” when the place is less spooky, expect as many as eight or so actors hiding around corners and waiting to freak you out.
+There are some scary scenes, both inside and outside the house.
+Except for the “Hauntling Nights,” when the place is less spooky, expect as many as eight actors hiding around corners and waiting to freak you out.

 The haunted attraction is built on the side deck area of the creators’ home.
 It feels like you’re going right into the house.
 Outside there is a creepy entrance gate, and inside there are ghastly creatures, a claustrophobia tunnel and things hanging from the ceiling.
 One year there was even a skeleton on the toilet.

-Because it’s free, donations benefit a charitable cause, the quality is a near-professional level and the crowds are low, we rate Dovercourt Crypt pretty high on our list of favourite haunted houses!
+Because admission benefits a charitable cause, the quality is a near-professional level and the crowds are low, we rate Dovercourt Crypt pretty high on our list of favourite haunted houses!
 Hope you like it too!

 Tips & Advice